 Preheat the oven to 375℉ (190℃)

-Grease two cups in a non-stick muffin tin with cooking spray or olive oil.
+Liberally grease two cups in a non-stick muffin tin with cooking spray or line with silicon muffin cups.

 Shred the baby spinach, fresh sage, and parmesan cheese/feta.